Overhead line: Construction

 Earlier dropper wires provided physical support of the contact wire without joining the catenary and contact wires electrically.
 Modern systems use current-carrying droppers, eliminating the need for separate wires.

 The present transmission system originated about 100 years ago.
 A simpler system was proposed in the 1970s by the Pirelli Construction Company, consisting of a single wire embedded at each support for 2.5 m of its length in a clipped, extruded aluminum beam with the wire contact face exposed.
 A somewhat higher tension than used before clipping the beam yielded a deflected profile for the wire that could be easily handled at 400 km/h by a pneumatic servo pantograph with only 3 g acceleration.

 Parallel overhead lines

 An electrical circuit requires at least two conductors.
-Trams and railways use the overhead line as one side of the circuit and the steel rails as the other side of the circuit.
+Trams and railways use the overhead line as the positive terminal of the circuit and the steel rails as the negative terminal of the circuit.
 For a trolleybus or a trolleytruck, no rails are available for the return current, as the vehicles use rubber tyres on the road surface.
 Trolleybuses use a second parallel overhead line for the return, and two trolley poles, one contacting each overhead wire.
 (Pantographs are generally incompatible with parallel overhead lines.)
 The circuit is completed by using both wires.
 Parallel overhead wires are also used on the rare railways with three-phase AC railway electrification.